gurkanctn/Jeep-Command/README.md

 # Jeep-Command
-This game aims to resemble the Jeep Command of the Commodore 64 era.
+This game aims to resemble the "Jeep Command" of the Commodore 64.

 It is played via the keyboard.